Building Soil Structure

 DIY Soil Health Test: Shake up soil in a mason jar of water.
 Let settle overnight.
 Clear = Sick

 Dark = Healthy, indicating the presence of life.
-Dark liquid is humic acid, a byproduct of fungi.
+Dark liquid is humic acid, a byproduct of microbe activity.

 A quick animation on how microbes build soil structure.